 This Noida metro station gets a fleet of e-rickshaws for last-mile commute

-This Noida metro station gets a fleet of e-rickshaws for last-mile commute2 min read .
-Updated: 31 Oct 2021, 04:03 PM IST
+This Noida metro station gets a fleet of e-rickshaws for last-mile commute

 These electric autos will ply from 6 am to 11 pm daily providing last-mile connectivity to nearby localities of Noida Electronic City Metro station.